Valentine’s Day is (for many people) about love.

 Love is “the most excellent way” (I Corinthians 12:31).
 “These three remain: Faith, hope and love.
 But the greatest of these is love” (I Corinthians 13:13).

-Scripture reminds that God’s love was put on display when he loved the undesirable – “when we were still sinners, Christ died for us” (Romans 5:8).
+Scripture reminds that God’s love was put on display when he loved undesirable and rebellious sinners like us – “when we were still sinners, Christ died for us” (Romans 5:8).
 Jesus, the Creator, became a creature; the King became a servant; the Shepherd became a lamb; the sinless one was made sin for us; the High Priest became the sacrifice.
 This is love.

 Let’s make a habit of evaluating our relationships based on the 14 qualities of love in I Corinthians 13.

 We’ve printed these qualities of love (along with an eight point communication covenant) on laminated cards for easy use.
-Simply email your mailing address to email@example.com and we will send several copies to you as our gift.
-Ask for the love cards.
+Simply email your mailing address to firstname.lastname@example.org and we will send several copies to you as our gift.
+Request the love cards.